Establishing Stochastic Object Models from Noisy Data via Ambient Measurement-Integrated Diffusion: Method

 Our training objective consists of two complementary terms:

-where $\lambda$ balances their contributions. $L_1$ minimizes the gap between the predicted noise and the mixed target at step $t_2$ ($t_2 > t_1$).
-Here, $\textit{SG}(\cdot)$ denotes stop-gradient, ensuring that $\hat\varepsilon_{t_1}$ serves as a fixed reference and prevents unstable feedback.
+where $\lambda$ balances the contributions of $L_2$. $L_1$ minimizes the gap between the predicted noise and the mixed target at step $t_2$ ($t_2 > t_1$).
+Here, $\textit{SG}(\cdot)$ denotes stop-gradient, which fixes $\hat\varepsilon_{t_1}$ as a reference for $\varepsilon_{0}$ and prevents unstable feedback.
 While $L_1$ alone suffices in theory, residual errors in $\hat\varepsilon_{t_1}$ propagate to later steps and appear as high-frequency noise.
 To mitigate this, $L_2$ introduces a difference loss by sampling two independent noises $\varepsilon^{(a)},\varepsilon^{(b)}$ at the same timestep.
 Since the shared component linked to $x_{t_1}$ cancels out, $L_2$ enforces consistency only along the noise direction, effectively reducing residual accumulation and suppressing artifacts.